Oghma-Infinium/Fahluaan/Documentation/FAQ.md

 ## Known Issues

+### [Insert NPC] is naked despite having armor in their inventory!
+Solution(s)
+ 1. Currently there is no known solution to this as it is a non-reproducible issue with [SPID's](https://www.nexusmods.com/skyrimspecialedition/mods/36869) outfit distribution method from version 6.5 onwards.
+Unfortunately, the newer versions of SPID have added some much needed functions utilized by other mods, so while this issue is rare, it's entirely unavoidable.

 ### Being randomly attacked or arrested by NPCs!
 Solution(s)
  1. open the console, select one of the NPCs, and type `paycrimegold 0 0`